codebar/tutorials/js/lesson6/tutorial.md

 context.stroke();
 ```

-To fill in the circle, or any other joined elements, we use the `fill()` method after closing the path.
+To fill in the circle, or any other joined elements, we use the `context.fill()` method after closing the path.

 **Exercise** Create another circle and fill it with the color blue.